Mixed Precision#

 config = Config(global_quant_config=quant_config)

-Quark for ONNX supports Auto Mixed Precision, which will follow the steps below.
+Quark for ONNX supports Auto Mixed Precision, which follows the steps below.

-Layers in the model will be sorted ascendingly by the loss sensitivity.
+2. Layers in the model are sorted in the ascending order of the loss sensitivity.

-Define the quantization target.
-There are two ways for user to set the accuracy target of Auto Mixed Precision.
+3. Define the quantization target.
+There are two ways for you to set the accuracy target of Auto Mixed Precision:

-Switch to the narrow quantization bits (like 8-bits) on each layer in the ascendingly order of loss sensitivity, until the user-defined accuracy target is about to be broken.
+4. Switch to the narrow quantization bits (like 8-bits) on each layer in the ascending order of the loss of sensitivity, until the user-defined accuracy target is about to be broken.

 from quark.onnx import ModelQuantizer, PowerOfTwoMethod, QuantType